 Protecting IP is not just a good business strategy.
 It also creates fertile ground for continuous innovation.
 This is why companies make IP management a priority.

-“Without IP management, there is no innovation,” says Michael Pfeffer, Head of IP Management and German and European Patent Attorney at innogy.
+“Without IP management, there is no technological innovation,” says Michael Pfeffer, Head of IP Management and German and European Patent Attorney at innogy.

 Effective IP management allows leading companies keep exploring and inventing new solutions.
 Currently, E.ON is applying its hardware and software products in fields like these: